 If you have added a solar power station, you can plug in a 12v or 3pin heater depending on your power station.

 Featuring a striking modern design, this gas cabinet heater is a stylish way to keep warm throughout the winter months.
-What’s more, with 3 heat settings and a maximum output of 4.2kW, it’ll prove far more effective than that tired, old heating system back at heade office.
+What’s more, with 3 heat settings and a maximum output of 4.2kW, it’ll prove far more effective than that tired, old heating system back at head office.
 This CE-approved gas heater comes with steel housing, a number of impressive safety features and 4 castors for easy manoeuvrability.

 Never leave a heater unattended or in an unventilated area.

-Installing the Log Cabin
+Installing the Log Cabin Garden Office

 A quick note about planning permission.
 For planning purposes, a log cabin is considered an ‘outbuilding’ and, in most cases, does not require planning permission.

 It should be less then 3 metres high for a pent roof; less than 4 metres high for an apex roof; and no more than 2.5 metres high if within 2 metres of the main building.
 The log cabin should also not be forward of a wall forming the front of the principal elevation or result in half of the garden being covered.